VDA5050/VDA5050/VDA5050_EN.md

 fieldViolation<br>} | | boolean | Protective field violation.<br>"true":field is violated<br>"false":field is not violated.

 #### Operating Mode Description
-The following description lists the operatingMode of the topic "states".
+The following description lists the operatingMode of the topic "state".

 Identifier | Description
 ---|---